-Your Library is honored to host the book launch of author Raquel Vasquez Gilliland’s new novel, “How Moon Fuentez Fell in Love with the Universe”.
-The book launch is on Saturday, August 14 at 2 p.m. in the Library’s Jones Meeting Room.
-Masks are required.
+Your Library was honored to host the book launch of author Raquel Vasquez Gilliland’s new novel, “How Moon Fuentez Fell in Love with the Universe”.
+The book launch was on Saturday, August 14 at 2 p.m. in the Library’s Jones Meeting Room.

-Gilliland will talk about the novel and her writing process, as well as sign books.
-Attendees will be entered to win a gift basket that includes signed copies of her novels.
+Gilliland talked about the novel and her writing process, as well as signed books.
+Attendees were entered to win a gift basket that included signed copies of her novels.

 Gilliland is a Mexican American novelist, poet, painter, wife, mother, and aspiring micro-farmer.
 In her work she explores myths and folklore as well as motherhood, plants, and the lineages of all things.
 You can learn more about Raquel Vasquez Gilliland here.

-“How Moon Fuentez Fell in Love with the Universe” will be published on August 10, 2021 by Simon & Schuster Books for Young Readers.
+“How Moon Fuentez Fell in Love with the Universe” was published on August 10, 2021 by Simon & Schuster Books for Young Readers.
 It is Gilliland’s second young adult book.
 Her first novel, “Sia Martinez and the Moonlit Beginning of Everything”, was published in 2020 to wide acclaim.

 We got to talk with Gilliland recently about her background and what inspires her as a writer.
 Read our conversation below.

 JCPL: When did you know you wanted to be a writer?